Dental A Team with Kiera Dent

 The Bottom Line

-Hiring ads are no longer just a task to check off.
-They are marketing.
+Hiring ads are no longer just a task to complete.
+They are a form of marketing.
+They reflect leadership, culture, and standards.

 For more tips, check out our podcast.